LeanerCloud/AutoSpotting/README.md

 ![Workflow](https://autospotting.org/img/autospotting.gif)

-Additionally, it implements an advanced logic that is aware of spot and on demand prices, including for different spot products and configurable discounts for reserved instances or large volume customers.
+Additionally, it implements some advanced logic that is aware of spot and on demand prices, including for different spot products and configurable discounts for reserved instances or large volume customers.
 It also considers the specs of all instance types and automatically launches the cheapest available instance